-- An entry is added to the job log for each individual forwarding job, containing information on the job settings (e.g. scanning settings, destinations), completion status (whether completed successfully or not) and user identification (in cases where User Authentication was enabled).
+• An entry is added to the job log for each individual job performed, and contains information on the job settings (e.g. scanning settings, destinations), completion status (whether completed successfully or not) and user identification (in cases where User Authentication was enabled).
 The information is sent to the HDD via the LCS.
-It is possible to set the MFP to send the job log data stored in the HDD to Web Smart Device Monitor V2 whenever a job has been performed. - The job log data can be permanently erased from HDD memory from inside SP (Service Program) Mode.
+For more details on job and access logs, please refer to section 1.9.